ERNT-NADOR CALENDAR

 2- DEFINITION OF THE MONTHS OF THE CALENDAR OF THE KNOWN WORLD.

-The first month of the year was named Burish, which in Idhílion meant "Great Beginning."
-Yondar assigned 30 days to the month of Burish, and it always started on the first day of Quanthan, called Rist, which has a similar meaning to "Dawn" in the current language.
-The second month was called Anack and translated as "Tiny."
-Yondar deducted the two additional days from Burish, making it truly tiny with 26 days, the shortest of all months.
-The third month was named Lutürid, which meant "Natural Beauty."
-It received this name because it was the month when flowers began to bloom on its twenty-first day [2].
-This month had 30 days.
-The fourth month, called Kanard, also had 30 days.
-The word Kanard meant "Brave."
-The fifth month was named after one of the greatest heroes of the Time of Shadows: the "Warrior Othonod."
-In honor of Othonod's great deeds and courage, three additional days were added to the initial 28, making it a total of 31 days.
+The first month of the year, due to its importance and position, was named Burish, which in Idhílion meant "Great Beginning."
+Yondar assigned 30 days to the month of Burish, and its start would always occur on the first day of the Quanthan, called Rist, which in the current language has the same meaning as "Dawn."
+The second month was named Anack, which translated as "Tiny."
+From this month, Yondar subtracted the two extra days added to Burish, leaving it truly small, with 26 days, making it the shortest of all months.
+The third was named Lutürid, which meant "Natural Beauty."
+It received this name for the simple reason that on its twenty-first day, the season in which flowers bloom began.
+This month was allotted 30 days.
+The month called Kanard was the fourth of the year and also had 30 days.
+The word that named the month meant "Brave."
+The fifth month was named after one of the greatest heroes who lived during the Time of Shadows: the "Warrior Othonod."
+In honor of Othonod’s great deeds and courage, the initial 28 days were extended by three, totaling 31.
 Morunk was the sixth month, and the word meant "Center of Fire."
-The name was given due to the start of the hot season [3], which began on the 21st day of that month.
+The name was given due to the hot season, which began on the 21st day of that month.
 Morunk had 30 days.
-The seventh month was Morêl, meaning "Long Day."
-Yondar gave this name to the seventh month because the days started becoming longer than the nights.
-The month had 30 days.
+The seventh month was Morêl, which meant "Long Day."
+Yondar attributed this name to the seventh month because the days began to grow longer than the nights.
+The month received 30 days.
 Dakan was the eighth month.
-Its name was dedicated, with honor, to the memory of the Last Immortal Knight of Vallum, who lived in the world of Ernthys during the "Time of Shadows," long before Yondar, the Master Wizard, arrived in Ernt-nador.
-Due to the valor inherent in that incredible knight, the month ended with 31 days.
-The ninth month was Ídûs, translated from Idhílion, and it approximated to "Trees' Weeping."
-Yondar thought it was an appropriate name for the season when the strange natural phenomenon occurred, causing the "trees to weep," losing their leaves.
-According to the wizard's observations, this natural occurrence started on the 21st day, and the month had 30 days.
-The tenth month was called Duthrori, meaning "Gentle Wind."
-It was the month in which Yondar enjoyed meditating the most, and he assigned 30 days to it.
-Anörib was the name of the greatest king among the five who existed in Ernthys.
-The eleventh month received his noble name so that it would never be forgotten.
-It was given 31 days.
+Its name was dedicated, with honor, to the memory of the Last Immortal Knight of Vallum, who lived in the world of Ernthys during the "Time of Darkness," long before Yondar, the Master Wizard, journeyed to Ernt-nador.
+Due to the inherent value of that incredible knight, the month ended with 31 days.
+The ninth month was Ídûs; translated from Idhílion, the expression was close to "Cry of the Trees."
+Yondar thought this name was suitable for the time when the strange natural phenomenon occurred that caused the "trees to cry," losing their leaves.
+This natural event, as noted by the wizard, began on the 21st; the month had 30 days.
+The tenth was called Duthrori and meant "Gentle Wind."
+It was the month when Yondar enjoyed meditating the most, and he assigned it 30 days.
+Anörib was the name of the greatest king of the five who existed in Ernthys.
+The eleventh month was given this noble name so that he would never be forgotten.
+It was assigned 31 days.
 The last month of the year was Ziran, and its meaning was similar to "Ice."
-It was defined with 31 days.
-The 21st day of Ziran marked the beginning of the cold season [5].
-[2] Season relative to Spring.
-[3] Season relative to Summer.
-[4] Season relative to Autumn.
-[5] Season relative to Winter.
+It was defined to have 31 days.
+The 21st of Ziran marked the beginning of the cold season.
+[2] Season related to Spring.
+[3] Season related to Summer.
+[4] Season related to Autumn.
+[5] Season related to Winter.
 Regarding the months of the Year of the Known World, an analogy can be made to the months of the Gregorian Calendar.
-Please refer to the comparative table below: Burish: January Anack: February Lutürid: March Kanard: April Othonod: May Morunk: June Morêl: July Dakan: August Ídûs: September Duthrori: October Anörib: November Ziran: December
+See the comparative chart below.

 3- COMPARATIVE SYNOPSIS TABLE OF THE MONTHS OF THE CALENDAR OF THE KNOWN WORLD IN RELATION TO THE GREGORIAN CALENDAR.